Occurring over a short time or rapidly changing. Often refers to pain that occurs suddenly.

 Demineralized bone matrix.
 Donor bone that has had the calcium removed.
 Used to enhance bone growth.

 (1) Surgical removal of pressure from nerve roots or spinal cord, accomplished by enlarging the spinal canal.
 (2) Traction used by chiropractors or physical therapists to relieve pressure on nerves.

 Degenerative Disc Disease (DDD)

 A catch-all term to describe degenerative changes in the disc(s) caused by aging or wear and tear.

-Therapeutic elevation of the temperature of deep tissues by means of high-frequency shortwave or microwaves.
+Therapeutic elevation of the temperature of deep tissues by means of high-frequency shortwaves or microwaves.

-Surgical procedure in which part of a herniated disc is removed.
+A surgical procedure in which part of a herniated disc is removed.
 The goal of the surgery is to make the herniated disc stop pressing on and irritating the nerves.
 This compression can cause pain and weakness.
-These procedures may be done as an open procedure, with a microscope or via a minimally invasive method.
+These procedures may be done as an open procedure, with a microscope, or via a minimally invasive method.

 Inflammation or infection of the disc.